-On March 16, 2020, the Parent Company approved the declaration of cash dividends of P0.75 per share to shareholders, which was paid on April 27, 2020.
+Dividends payable represents mainly dividend checks that were returned by the post office and which remained outstanding as of September 30, 2020 due to problematic addresses of some of the Company's stockholders.
+Last cash dividends of P0.75 per share to shareholders, was paid on April 27, 2020.